danieluribee/GoDemo/README.md

 }
 ```
 <br/>
-2.- In the functions the type comes after the parameter name:
+2.- In the functions the type comes after the parameter name
 ```
 func add(a int, b int) int {
 	return a+b